Table of Contents

 How Do I Remove Background Noise From an Audio File?

-To remove background noise from recordings, you will need a website or program like Audacity.
-The software can capture your voice and help you remove the amount of noise you don’t want.
+You will need a website or program like Audacity to remove background noise from recordings.
+The software can capture your voice and help you remove the noise you don’t want.

 Does Audacity Have Noise Reduction?